Dyalog/ullu/readme.md

 ### 🔗 Contrituting guide

 - [contributing.md](contributing.md): Guide on how to contribute to the codebase
+- [How to add tests?](docs/how-to-add-tests.md): Detailed guide on how to add tests
+- [Coverage Docs](docs/code-coverage.md): Guide on how to generate code coverage reports
-- [Decision docs](docs/decision): Explains the decisions taken with each step of the codebase and also documents anomalies for future users.
+- [Decision docs](docs/decision): Explains the decisions taken with each step of the codebase and also documents anomalies for future users

 ## ⬇ Usage